 - Internal Homage: Named after one of the classic series' Karn priestesses, Ohica.

 - Jerkass Has a Point: She may be a jerk about it, but her point about the Doctor giving Clara false hope is spot-on.
 And in the comics, her point about how exiling Rassilon was a bad idea also turns out to be spot-on, as he returns having taken over the Cybermen to conquer Gallifrey.

-- No Sympathy: As a detached immortal she does not understand Twelve's deep love for Clara, how much he has suffered from the Time Lords' betrayal, and how much torment he ultimately willingly went through in the confession dial all in hopes of saving her.
+- As a detached immortal she does not understand Twelve's deep love for Clara, how much he has suffered from the Time Lords' betrayal, and how much torment he ultimately willingly went through in the confession dial all in hopes of saving her.
 Thus, her What the Hell, Hero? speeches have no effect on him in "Hell Bent"; they condemn his actions as cruel and cowardly, yet offer no compassion or alternative ways of handling his pain.

 - Really 700 Years Old: It's unknown how old she is, but she's older than the Doctor. ("Come out and face me, boy!")

 - "The Reason You Suck" Speech: In "Hell Bent", she berates Twelve for breaking "every vow [he's] ever lived by" in trying to save Clara despite knowing he's risking the entire universe on a ploy that just won't work.

 - Time Abyss: She's still around to drop in on Gallifrey four-and-a-half billion years in the future.